choshinyoung/Discord.Net.Template/README.md

 ﻿# Discord.Net Template Project

-To use this repository, follow these steps:
+To use this template, follow these steps:

 1. Clone the repository.
 2. For CLI or Visual Studio, navigate to the cloned repository location and run `dotnet new install .\ `.